wp-plugins/xili-language/readme.txt

 Since 2.8.8, xili-language is able to help you to download admin translation files from Automattic and GlotPress site.
 See the 4th tab in settings.
 For official themes ( Twentyten and others), the .mo files can also be downloaded.

 == Screenshots ==
-Here a selection of main screenshots.

-* See illustrated presentations in the [wiki](http://wiki.xiligroup.org/).

 1. an example of wp-content/themes folder and his languages sub-folder.
 2. Source coding extract with 'international' text in 'xiliphone' theme.